AndreTeixeirax8/AndreTeixeirax8/README.md

 - 👋 Hi, I’m @AndreTeixeirax8
-- 👀 I’m interested in Java
+- 👀 I’m interested in TypeScript
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning TypeScript
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on TypeScript
 - 📫 How to reach me andre-x8@hotmail.com

 <!---